ongzhixian/nodePoc/_docs/10-modules.md

 `npm install first-lib --save -w travel-api`

-This is based on the premise that 'first-lib' was published to npmjs repository.
+This is based on the premise that 'first-lib' was published to npmjs repository!

-Without publishing to npmjs repository, another common mistake would be to install it using local file paths:
+Without publishing to npmjs repository, another common mistake would be to install it using local file paths, like so:

 `npm install .\projects\second-lib -w travel-api`